nhejazi/ubuntuInstall/README.md

 8. `source ~/.bashrc ~/.profile`
 9. `rm -rf ~/freshUbuntu`

-_note:_ for an unknown reason, the scripts `_aptLangs.sh` and `_aptTools.sh` do not install updated versions of desired tools on initial runs if/when there are missing dependencies.
-Running these scripts a second time fixes this issue (a note to this effect is provided to the user when these scripts are run).
+**_note:_** the scripts `_aptLangs.sh` and `_aptTools.sh` do
+not install updated versions of desired tools on initial runs if/when there are missing dependencies.
+Running these scripts a second time fixes this issue (a message to this effect is provided to the user when these scripts are run).

 ### Amazon's EC2 Ubuntu instances: